Feeledu/b2b-influencer-crm/masterplan.md

 ---

 ## Problem & Mission
 - **Problem:** Marketers struggle to prove ROI from LinkedIn shoutouts, podcast features, and newsletter partnerships.
+They can't identify which influencers their buyers actually trust and follow.
 Tracking is ad hoc and scattered.
-- **Mission:** Centralize discovery, relationship management, and ROI tracking of B2B influencers—lightweight, intuitive, and ROI-focused.
+- **Mission:** AI-powered discovery of B2B influencers with audience analysis showing buyer alignment and trust indicators.
+Centralize relationship management and ROI tracking—lightweight, intuitive, and ROI-focused.

 ---